fabric8io/fabric8/docs/partition.md

 ## Creating Tasks
 Fabric provides a ManagedServiceFactory that is responsible for creating a TaskManager for each configured task.
-To create a new TaskManager the user needs add a configuration with the factoryPid io.fabric.partition, e.g:
+To create a new TaskManager the user needs add a configuration with the factoryPid io.fabric8.partition, e.g:

-    fabric:profile-edit --resource io.fabric.partition-example.properties <target profile>
+    fabric:profile-edit --resource io.fabric8.partition-example.properties <target profile>

 The command above will open a text editor where the user can define the task configuration: